-Recommendation 2.8: A majority of the board should be independent directors
+Recommendation 2.8: A majority of the board should be independent directors.

-Five of Tower's six directors as at 30 September 2022 were independent.
-The Board confirmed that those five directors met the formal criteria for "independent directors" according to the NZX Listing Rules, the NZX Corporate Governance Code and the Financial Markets Authority and RBNZ guidelines.
+Three of Tower's five directors as at 30 September 2023 were independent.
+The Board confirmed that those three directors met the criteria for "independent directors" according to the NZX Listing Rules, the NZX Corporate Governance Code and the Financial Markets Authority and RBNZ quidelines.

-Tower has one Non-Independent Director (Marcus Nagel, who is an adviser to Bain Capital Credit LP, Tower's largest shareholder as at 30 September 2022).
+As at 30 September 2023, Tower had two Non-Independent Directors (Marcus Nagel, who is an adviser to Bain Capital Credit LP, Tower's largest shareholder as at 30 September 2023, and Blair Turnbull, Tower's CEO).

-Directors consider their independence on an annual basis, and report on any change in their interests as required.
+Directors consider their independence on an annual basis and report any change in their interests as required throughout the year.

-Recommendation 2.9: An issuer should have an independent chair of the board.
+Recommendations 2.9: An issuer should have an independent chair of the board.
 If the chair is not independent, the chair and the CEO should be different people.

 Tower's Chair is responsible for leading the Board, facilitating the effective contribution of all directors and promoting constructive and respectful relations between the Board and management.
 The Chair of the Board is elected by the Directors.
 The roles of Chair and Chief Executive Officer are separate at Tower.
-Michael Stiassny was appointed Chair of Tower on 21 March 2013 and is independent.
+Michael Stiassny was appointed Chair of Tower on 21 March 2013 and is an independent director.